Blogs

 “Having hope links your past and present to the future.
 You have a vision for what you hope will happen.
 Having hope is important to the very act of being a human being.”
 As Dr. Judith Rich writes, “Hope is a match in a dark tunnel, a moment of light, just enough to reveal the path ahead and ultimately the way out.”

-Having hope in God will never lead us into misery or depression, because God has a plan for everyone who believes and trust him.
-God is the only one that we as believers can count on for a future that is filled of hope.
+Having hope in God will never lead us into misery or depression, because God has a plan for everyone who believes and trusts him.
+God is the only one that we as believers can count on for a future that is filled with hope.

-In a straightforward term, Biblical hope is built on faith and hope.
+In straightforward terms, Biblical hope is built on faith and hope.
 You cannot alienate one from the other.
 Our hope in Christ encourages us as believers to rejoice because the Lord is with us now and in the future.
-We must be patience to endure any tribulation, and persevere in prayer with God.
-This hope provides support for living with a Christ-centered perspective in such a time like this to rejoice as stated in Romans Chapter 12:12– “Be joyful in hope, patient in affliction, and faithful in prayer.”
+We must be patient to endure any tribulation and persevere in prayer with God.
+This hope provides support for living with a Christ-centred perspective in such a time like this to rejoice, as stated in Romans Chapter 12:12– “Be joyful in hope, patient in affliction, and faithful in prayer.”

 FURTHER REFERENCES: